CromwellCMS/Cromwell/website/docs/development/theme-development.md

 2. Cromwell CMS needs to generate meta info files on your source code.
 In order to parse your files, we need to transpile them into plain JavaScript first.

-3. We need to generate Admin panel bundles.
+3. We need to generate Admin panel page bundles.
 That adds ability for each page to be opened and modified in Admin panel Theme Editor.
 Pre-build phase generates one bundle per [configured page](#configure-pages) in cromwell.config.js.
 By default these bundles generated only in production build mode (for performance reasons), but if you want to do the same in watch mode, you need to add `--admin`/`-a` argument to the command: `npx crw b -w -a`

 4. We make your Frontend dependencies available to re-use for Plugins.
 See [Frontend dependencies](#todo) page for details.

 ## Customize bundler

 We use [Rollup](https://rollupjs.org) for the pre-build phase.
 Which means you need to change Rollup config if you want to customize your build.
-The purpose of the phase is to build plain JavaScript, so you won't need to customize Next.js Webpack config.
+The purpose of the phase is to build plain JavaScript, so you won't need to customize Next.js's Webpack config.

 By default CMS build command can transpile React and handle CSS/SASS (by passing stylesheets to Next.js).
 After generating Theme template with Cromwell CLI, you will also have TypeScript compiler in the build config.